“The worst is coming for you and I’ll get mine.”

 Like a flying kick headed straight for your bedroom drywall, “Landslide” opens the record with little warning, wasting as little time as possible.
 Vocalist Lexi Reyngoudt makes their presence known, taking an immediate swing at the listener with their piercing vocal style, nestled somewhere between shouting and barking.
 “Landslide” serves as masterclass in Spaced-ology, getting you up to speed with as many hallmarks of the Spaced sound as you can muster in under two minutes.
 Sliding power chord riffage paired with coordinated gang vocals, fantastical and stimulating wails from the lead guitar, and of course, the classic ever-intensifying half-time bridge to close us out.

 Instrumental interlude track “AIATB” (“Alone In A Taco Bell”) completely changes up the vibe, slowing things down.
-This brings upon us a rather tranquil trance track that invites the listener to just bask in its serenity for a little while, before the flatline of amplifier feedback delivers us back to the harsh reality that is the rest of the album.
-It not only serves as a well-deserved breather, without killing the pacing of the album as a whole.
-While in itself is also a quite interesting style for the band to venture into, adding variation and texture to the album’s overall soundscape.
+This brings upon us a rather tranquil trance track that invites the listener to just bask in its serenity for a little while before the flatline of amplifier feedback delivers us back to the harsh reality that is the rest of the album; Not only serving as a well-deserved breather, without killing the pacing of the album as a whole but is also a quite interesting style for the band to venture into that adds variation and texture to the album’s overall soundscape.

 In spite of the bleak title and the brief runtime of 15 minutes and 32 seconds, I found that the album did not, in fact leave me asking “Is This All We Ever Get?”.
 Spaced manages to give the hardcore punk formula a fairly fresh coat of paint with a new and relatable message that both oldheads and newcomers can appreciate, whilst also setting a pretty promising standard for the band’s sound moving forward.
 However, in future I would personally like to see Spaced perhaps lean further into the unique soundscape that sets them apart from their peers, as I find this to be one of their stronger traits.
 If dialled up a notch, this could really aid in diversifying the band’s catalogue, although I could also see this being a divisive creative choice for hardcore purists.
 Either way, the waves that Spaced make are real, and they’re coming to get you.